bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 12. TRC, AVS, Roy Denny, Statement to the Truth and Reconciliation Commission of Canada, Eska- soni First Nation, Nova Scotia, 14 October 2011, Statement Number: 2011-2678.
 13. TRC, AVS, Calvin Myerion, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-122.
 14. TRC, AVS, Archie Hyacinthe, Statement to the Truth and Reconciliation Commission of Canada, Kenora, Ontario, 15 March 2011, Statement Number: 2011-0279.
-15. TRC, AVS, Margo Wylde, Statement to the Truth and Reconciliation Commission of Canada, Val

-d’Or, Québec, 5 February 2012, Statement Number: SP100.
+15. TRC, AVS, Margo Wylde, Statement to the Truth and Reconciliation Commission of Canada, Vald’Or, Québec, 5 February 2012, Statement Number: SP100.

-1. TRC, AVS, Murray Crowe, Statement to the Truth and Reconciliation Commission of Canada, Sault
+1. TRC, AVS, Murray Crowe, Statement to the Truth and Reconciliation Commission of Canada, Sault Ste.

-   Ste.
 Marie, Ontario, 1 July 2011, Statement Number: 2011-0306.

-2. TRC, AVS, Wilbur Abrahams, Statement to the Truth and Reconciliation Commission of Canada,

-   Terrace, British Columbia, 30 November 2011, Statement Number: 2011-3301.
+2. TRC, AVS, Wilbur Abrahams, Statement to the Truth and Reconciliation Commission of Canada, Terrace, British Columbia, 30 November 2011, Statement Number: 2011-3301.

-3. TRC, AVS, Martin Nicholas, Statement to the Truth and Reconciliation Commission of Canada,

-   Grand Rapids, Manitoba, 24 February 2010, Statement Number: 07-MB-24FB10-001.
+3. TRC, AVS, Martin Nicholas, Statement to the Truth and Reconciliation Commission of Canada, Grand Rapids, Manitoba, 24 February 2010, Statement Number: 07-MB-24FB10-001.

-4. TRC, AVS, Lorna Morgan, Statement to the Truth and Reconciliation Commission of Canada, Win-

-   nipeg, Manitoba, 17 June 2010, Statement Number: 02-MB-16JU10-041.
+4. TRC, AVS, Lorna Morgan, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 17 June 2010, Statement Number: 02-MB-16JU10-041.

-5. TRC, AVS, Gilles Petiquay, Statement to the Truth and Reconciliation Commission of Canada

-   (translated from French), La Tuque, Québec, 6 March 2013, Statement Number: 2011-6001.
+5. TRC, AVS, Gilles Petiquay, Statement to the Truth and Reconciliation Commission of Canada translated from French), La Tuque, Québec, 6 March 2013, Statement Number: 2011-6001.

-6. TRC, AVS, Wilbur Abrahams, Statement to the Truth and Reconciliation Commission of Canada,

-   Terrace, British Columbia, 30 November 2011, Statement Number: 2011-3301.
+6. TRC, AVS, Wilbur Abrahams, Statement to the Truth and Reconciliation Commission of Canada, Terrace, British Columbia, 30 November 2011, Statement Number: 2011-3301.

-7. TRC, AVS, Peter Ross, Statement to the Truth and Reconciliation Commission of Canada, Tsiige-

-   htchic, Northwest Territories, 8 September 2011, Statement Number: 2011-0340.
+7. TRC, AVS, Peter Ross, Statement to the Truth and Reconciliation Commission of Canada, Tsiigehtchic, Northwest Territories, 8 September 2011, Statement Number: 2011-0340.

-8. TRC, AVS, Daniel Nanooch, Statement to the Truth and Reconciliation Commission of Canada,

-   High Level, Alberta, 4 July 2013, Statement Number: 2011-1868.
+8. TRC, AVS, Daniel Nanooch, Statement to the Truth and Reconciliation Commission of Canada, High Level, Alberta, 4 July 2013, Statement Number: 2011-1868.

-9. TRC, AVS, Bernice Jacks, Statement to the Truth and Reconciliation Commission of Canada, Victo-

-   ria, British Columbia, 13 April 2012, Statement Number: 2011-3971.
+9. TRC, AVS, Bernice Jacks, Statement to the Truth and Reconciliation Commission of Canada, Victoria, British Columbia, 13 April 2012, Statement Number: 2011-3971.

-10. TRC, AVS, Helen Kakekayash, Statement to the Truth and Reconciliation Commission of Canada,

-    Ottawa, Ontario, 5 February 2011, Statement Number: 01-ON-05FE11-002.
+10. TRC, AVS, Helen Kakekayash, Statement to the Truth and Reconciliation Commission of Canada, Ottawa, Ontario, 5 February 2011, Statement Number: 01-ON-05FE11-002.

-11. TRC, AVS, Bernard Catcheway, Statement to the Truth and Reconciliation Commission of Canada,

-    Skownan First Nation, Manitoba, 12 October 2011, Statement Number: 2011-2510.
+11. TRC, AVS, Bernard Catcheway, Statement to the Truth and Reconciliation Commission of Canada, Skownan First Nation, Manitoba, 12 October 2011, Statement Number: 2011-2510.

-12. TRC, AVS, Julianna Alexander, Statement to the Truth and Reconciliation Commission of Canada,

-    Enderby, British Columbia, 12 October 2011, Statement Number: 2011-3286.
+12. TRC, AVS, Julianna Alexander, Statement to the Truth and Reconciliation Commission of Canada, Enderby, British Columbia, 12 October 2011, Statement Number: 2011-3286.

-13. TRC, AVS, William Herney, Statement to the Truth and Reconciliation Commission of Canada,

-    Halifax, Nova Scotia, 29 October 2011, Statement Number: 2011-2923.
+13. TRC, AVS, William Herney, Statement to the Truth and Reconciliation Commission of Canada, Halifax, Nova Scotia, 29 October 2011, Statement Number: 2011-2923.

-14. TRC, AVS, Raymond Cutknife, Statement to the Truth and Reconciliation Commission of Canada,

-    Hobbema, Alberta, 25 July 2013, Statement Number: SP125.
+14. TRC, AVS, Raymond Cutknife, Statement to the Truth and Reconciliation Commission of Canada, Hobbema, Alberta, 25 July 2013, Statement Number: SP125.

-15. TRC, AVS, Timothy Henderson, Statement to the Truth and Reconciliation Commission of Canada,

-    Winnipeg, Manitoba, 28 June 2011, Statement Number: 2011-0291.
+15. TRC, AVS, Timothy Henderson, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 28 June 2011, Statement Number: 2011-0291.

-16. TRC, AVS, Shirley Waskewitch, Statement to the Truth and Reconciliation Commission of Canada,

-    Saskatoon, Saskatchewan, 24 June 2012, Statement Number: 2011-3521.
+16. TRC, AVS, Shirley Waskewitch, Statement to the Truth and Reconciliation Commission of Canada, Saskatoon, Saskatchewan, 24 June 2012, Statement Number: 2011-3521.

-17. TRC, AVS, Patrick Bruyere, Statement to the Truth and Reconciliation Commission of Canada,

-    Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-157.
+17. TRC, AVS, Patrick Bruyere, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-157.

 18. TRC, AVS, Ernest Barkman, Statement to the Truth and Reconciliation Commission of Canada, Garden Hill First Nation, Manitoba, 30 March 2011, Statement Number: 2011-0123.
-(Translated

-    from Oji-Cree to English by Translation Bureau, Public Works and Government Services Canada,
+(Translated from Oji-Cree to English by Translation Bureau, Public Works and Government Services Canada, 8956124.)

-    8956124.)

-19. TRC, AVS, Paul Dixon, Statement to the Truth and Reconciliation Commission of Canada, Val d’Or,

-    Québec, 6 February 2012, Statement Number: SP101.
+19. TRC, AVS, Paul Dixon, Statement to the Truth and Reconciliation Commission of Canada, Val d’Or, Québec, 6 February 2012, Statement Number: SP101.

-20. TRC, AVS, Betsy Annahatak, Statement to the Truth and Reconciliation Commission of Canada,

-    Halifax, Nova Scotia, 28 October 2011, Statement Number: 2011-2896.
+20. TRC, AVS, Betsy Annahatak, Statement to the Truth and Reconciliation Commission of Canada, Halifax, Nova Scotia, 28 October 2011, Statement Number: 2011-2896.

-21. TRC, AVS, Rick Gilbert, Statement to the Truth and Reconciliation Commission of Canada, Van-

-    couver, British Columbia, 20 September 2013, Statement Number: 2011-2389.
+21. TRC, AVS, Rick Gilbert, Statement to the Truth and Reconciliation Commission of Canada, Vancouver, British Columbia, 20 September 2013, Statement Number: 2011-2389.

-22. TRC, AVS, Nick Sibbeston, Statement to the Truth and Reconciliation Commission of Canada,
+22. TRC, AVS, Nick Sibbeston, Statement to the Truth and Reconciliation Commission of Canada, Inuvik, Northwest Territories, 30 June 2011, Statement Number: NNE202.

-Endnotes • 445

-446 • Truth & Reconciliation Commission

-Inuvik, Northwest Territories, 30 June 2011, Statement Number: NNE202.

 1. TRC, AVS, [Name redacted], Statement to the Truth and Reconciliation Commission of Canada, Prince Albert, Saskatchewan, 1 February 2012, Statement Number: 2011-3879.
-(Translated from

-   Woodland Cree to English by Translation Bureau, Public Works and Government Services Canada,
+(Translated from Woodland Cree to English by Translation Bureau, Public Works and Government Services Canada, 8956130.)

-   8956130.)

-2. TRC, AVS, Jack Anawak, Statement to the Truth and Reconciliation Commission of Canada, Inuvik,

-   Northwest Territories, 30 June 2011, Statement Number: NNE202.
+2. TRC, AVS, Jack Anawak, Statement to the Truth and Reconciliation Commission of Canada, Inuvik, Northwest Territories, 30 June 2011, Statement Number: NNE202.

-3. TRC, AVS, Lydia Ross, Statement to the Truth and Reconciliation Commission of Canada, Winni-

-   peg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-029.
+3. TRC, AVS, Lydia Ross, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-029.

-4. TRC, AVS, Stephen Kakfwi, Statement to the Truth and Reconciliation Commission of Canada,

-   Inuvik, Northwest Territories, 30 June 2011, Statement Number: NNE202.
+4. TRC, AVS, Stephen Kakfwi, Statement to the Truth and Reconciliation Commission of Canada, Inuvik, Northwest Territories, 30 June 2011, Statement Number: NNE202.

-5. TRC, AVS, Victoria McIntosh, Statement to the Truth and Reconciliation Commission of Canada,

-   Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-123.
+5. TRC, AVS, Victoria McIntosh, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-123.

-6. TRC, AVS, Shirley Flowers, Statement to the Truth and Reconciliation Commission of Canada,

-   Goose Bay, Newfoundland and Labrador, 20 September 2011, Statement Number: SP025.
+6. TRC, AVS, Shirley Flowers, Statement to the Truth and Reconciliation Commission of Canada, Goose Bay, Newfoundland and Labrador, 20 September 2011, Statement Number: SP025.

 7. Howe, *Empire*, 21–22.

 8. Howe, *Empire*, 57.

 9. For East Africa, see: Thiong’o, *Dreams in a Time of War*.
-For Australia, see: Australia, “‘Bringing

-   Them Home,’ National Inquiry,” www.humanrights.gov.au/sites/default/files/content/pdf/social_ justice/bringing_them_home_report.pdf [25].
+For Australia, see: Australia, “‘Bringing Them Home,’ National Inquiry,” www.humanrights.gov.au/sites/default/files/content/pdf/social_justice/bringing_them_home_report.pdf [25].
 For Siberia, see: Bartels and Bartels, *When the North Was Red*, 12; Bloch, *Red Ties*, 38.

 10. Diffie and Winnius, *Foundations*, 78–83; Pagden, *Peoples and Empires*, 56.